Health & Wellness

 Horizons Day Camp also has its own RN on site.

 Our caring staff reviews each camper’s medical history and medications prior to their arrival.
-Families may contact the nursing director if they have questions specific to their child’s health care needs.
+Families may contact the nursing supervisor if they have questions specific to their child’s health care needs.

 Relationships with Local Pediatric and Emergency Providers

 The Health staff works closely with Upper Valley Pediatrics for any clinical issue that requires provider level intervention, such as head or orthopedic injuries, tick exposures, persistent fevers, or rashes.
 We also work with ClearChoiceMD Urgent Care in Lebanon, NH.